OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 An attempt is made to read the code page setting in the codepage setting from the *.dbf* file, and use it to translate string fields to UTF-8 on read, and back when writing.
-At the moment of the first version of the driver the codepage of *.dbf* files is ANSI which may not be appropriate.
-The :config:`DBF_ENCODING` configuration option may be used to override the encoding interpretation of the *.dbf* file with any encoding supported by CPLRecode or to "" to avoid any recoding.
+The codepage of *.dbf* files can be ANSI or UTF8 (choose that in creation options by setting DBFEncoding).

 Creation Issues
 ---------------